What costs can you claim on tax when you’re working from home?

 - ATO rate per-hour

-A simpler method is to use the ATO’s hourly rate for your time spent working at home.
-This rate normally sits at 52 cents per-hour, but in light of the government recommending those able to work from home do so, this amount has been increased to 80 cents per hour.
+A simpler method is to use the ATO’s hourly rate for your time spent working at home, otherwise known as the 'shortcut method'.
+This rate normally sits at 52 cents per-hour, but in light of the government recommending those able to work from home do so during lockdowns, this amount has been increased to 80 cents per hour.

 The increase has been introduced in an effort to streamline claims for those new to the process, which has likely increased due to COVID-19 working restrictions.
-The rate is accessible for any work conducted at home after March 1 (the ongoing timeline will be reviewed by the ATO after June 30), and the requirements around identifying a dedicated workspace have also been removed.
+Moving forward, the rate is accessible for anyone who conducted work at home in the 2021/2022 financial calendar year.

 As it did previously, the rate considers heating, cooling, lighting and furniture depreciation.
 However, you'll need to revert to the 52 cents per-hour rate if you want to list separate claims for phone and internet expenses, appliance depreciation and computer consumables as well.